avalon60/OraTAPI/README.md

 this file is determined via the `ora_tapi_csv_dir` property, which resides in the `file_controls` section of the `OraTAPI.ini` file.
 If the associated property is unset, `ora_tapi` will assume its location as the root folder of the OraTAPI installation.
-The supplied OraTAPI.ini sample, sets ths ;location to `resources/config`.
+The supplied OraTAPI.ini sample, sets ths location to `resources/config`.

-The file can be maintained as a spreadsheet.
+The OraTAPI.csv file is not provided at installation time.
+Rather, it is created and populated on you run your first run of the  `ora_tapi` command.
+The file contents should be maintained as a spreadsheet, but ensure that it is saved as a CSV file when exporting it from the spreadsheet application.

 Each row represents a schema / table.
 The following columns are represented: